 1518 - Don Henrique, son of the king of the Congo, was consecrated by Pope Leo X as the

-1521 - Pope Leo X grants Franciscan Francis Quiñones permission and faculties to go as a
+1521 - Pope Leo X granted Franciscan Francis Quiñones permission and faculties to

-missionary to the New World together with Juan Clapión
+go as a missionary to the New World together with Juan Clapión.

-1522 - Portuguese missionaries established a presence on coast of Sri Lanka and begin
+1522 - Portuguese missionaries established a presence on the coast of Sri Lanka and begin

 1523 - Martin Luther wrote a missionary hymn based on Psalm 67.
 Titled "May God Bestow